tasleson/blog.asleson.org/content/posts/security-considerations-with-github-continuous-integration.md

 total box ownership is assured.
 The test nodes are stripped down boxes with nothing of value on them data wise, but just providing hardware and network resources in which to execute arbitrary code is indeed valuable.
-Our solution was to limit automated CI testing to only those we trust with white listing.
+Our solution was to limit automated CI testing to only those we trust with an approved access list.
 I don't envy Travis CI and all the security issues that have to consider.
 They are basically providing a service which allows virtually anyone to execute arbitrary code on their boxes.